natalieivy/session-6/readme.md

 })
 ```

 data is a readable stream.
-Since a streat can be any type a data (images, audio, text) we need to convert it.
+Since a stream can be any type a data (images, audio, text) we need to convert it.

 ```
 const postsPromise = fetch('https://api.punkapi.com/v2/beers/');